-Plumbing Leak Detection Plain City, UT
+Plumbing Leak Detection Serving Plain City, UT

-The plumbing failures we see most in Plain City homes are leaking pipe joints loosened by wide thermal swings, burst exterior spigots left connected over winter, and sediment-packed water heaters straining in the heat.
-It's not random — 167 days below freezing a year freeze and split supply lines and outdoor spigots, 39 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 49 days above 90°F push water heaters and expansion tanks to their limit, and 99% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Plain City trucks carry parts for, fixed in a single visit.
+What fails first in Plain City homes: leaking pipe joints loosened by wide thermal swings, burst exterior spigots left connected over winter, and sediment-packed water heaters straining in the heat.
+There's a reason: 167 days below freezing a year freeze and split supply lines and outdoor spigots, 39 inches of snow and a long frost season keep buried lines cold enough to crack at the joints, 49 days above 90°F push water heaters and expansion tanks to their limit, and 99% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+Our Plain City trucks stock parts for exactly that wear, so the fix usually lands in one visit.

 A hidden leak can waste thousands of gallons and hundreds of dollars before it ever shows a stain, and by the time it does the damage is already done.
 Leak detection is the diagnostic step that finds water escaping inside a wall, under a slab, or below the yard — precisely — so the repair opens one small area instead of chasing the leak through half the house.
 We combine acoustic listening equipment, thermal imaging, moisture metering, and system pressure testing to locate the source without guesswork or demolition.